logo for smoker-cooking.com

 by: SmokerBill

-You can place the pork loin in the smoker while it's coming up to temperature, and doing so will actually cause the smoke ring to be more pronounced.
-Smoke penetrates meat more deeply at lower smoking temperatures.
+You can place the pork loin in the smoker while it's coming up to temperature.
+Smoke penetration is better at lower smoking temperatures.

 By running the smoker at 275-300°F, you'll get some surface browning, which is always great for flavor.
-And by smoking at a higher temperature, the cooking time will be reduced by half or more.
-At 300 degrees, your pork loin will be done in one and one-half hours or less.
+And by cooking at a higher temperature, the pork loin smoking time is less.
+At 300 degrees, your pork loin will finish in one and one-half hours or less.

-But for meats to be perfectly cooked consistently, you should always use a good remote meat thermometer.
-With it you can monitor the internal temperature of the smoking meat without removing the smoker's lid, which causes loss of heat and smoke.
-And you'll also know exactly when to remove the smoked pork loin by it's internal temperature.
+For consistency you should always use a good remote smoker thermometer.
+You'll know the internal temperature of the smoking meat without opening the smoker.
+You'll also know exactly when to remove the pork.